priestd09/corda/docs/source/key-concepts-transactions.rst

 Transaction chains
 ------------------
-When creating a transaction, the proposed output states do not exist yet, and more therefore be created by the proposer(s) of the transaction.
+When creating a new transaction, the output states that the transaction will propose do not exist yet, and must therefore be created by the proposer(s) of the transaction.
 However, the input states already exist as the outputs of previous transactions.
-They are included in the proposed transaction by referencing them in the transaction that created them.
+We therefore include them in the proposed transaction by reference.

 These input states references are a combination of: